A stochastic target approach to Ricci flow on surfaces: Mirror coupling

-When the particles meet, we've achieved our goal, and we can either stop the process, or allow it to continue to run as $x_{\tau}=y_{\tau}$.
-Either way, there's no problem caused by the process hitting the diagonal.
+When the particles meet, we have achieved our goal, and we can either stop the process, or allow it to continue to run as $x_{\tau}=y_{\tau }$.
+Either way, there is no problem caused by the process hitting the diagonal.
 On the other hand, we do need to find a way to continue the process past the first hitting time of the cut locus.
 Showing that this is possible constitutes the content of the remaining of this section.